Claude Code Plugins

 name brainstorming

-description Use when creating or developing any feature, before writing code - refines rough ideas into fully-formed designs through collaborative questioning, explores alternatives, then breaks implementation into atomic test/lint/commit steps.
-Use for all work beyond trivial changes.
+description MANDATORY for any feature or design decision - refines ideas into validated designs through collaborative questioning, explores alternatives, then breaks implementation into atomic test/lint/commit steps

-1. Understanding - Ask questions to clarify the idea
+1. Understand first - Ask questions to clarify requirements

 • ANY feature implementation (small or large)